 A Note from Dream Keepers’ Founder, Rochelle Melander

 I started Dream Keepers in 2006 with a small group of teen girls from Milwaukee’s inner city.
 We named ourselves “Dream Keepers,” after a poem by Langston Hughes.
 Hughes believed that writers were the dream keepers of the community.
 We are!
 As someone who makes a living as a writer and coach—a dream keeper—I want to support young people in becoming dream keepers.
 I have no doubt that this work transforms lives right now.
 And I know that Dream Keepers will grow.
 It has to—Milwaukee’s 8th-grade African American students score the lowest in the nation in writing.
 That’s crazy—and wrong.
 Dream Keepers can change that.
 Then we can work on my other dreams for the program—becoming a national program to transform the lives of young people through writing.

 Join us!
 Who knows what you’ll achieve?

 Young people from 5th-12th grade are welcome to participate in our Milwaukee classes.
 The program is free and open to the public.
 Classes are held during the school year at two branches of the Milwaukee Public Library.
-We’re at Mitchell Street Library (903 West Historic Mitchell Street) on the first and third Mondays of each month (4:30-6:00 PM) and at Capitol Drive Library (3969 N 74th Street) and at Mitchell Street Library (903 West Historic Mitchell Street).
+We’re at Mitchell Street Library (903 West Historic Mitchell Street) on the first and third Mondays of each month (4:30-6:00 PM) and at Capitol Drive Library (3969 N 74th Street) on the 2nd and fourth Mondays of each month(4-5:30 PM).
 Please check our blog for updates.

 Invite Rochelle to bring the Dream Keeper’s experience to your school or library!